 Keep Your Friends Close and Your Competitors Closer

-Regardless, we are all in competition.
-If you have a business, then you are in competition with everyone else who has a similar business.
+Regardless of your definition, if you have a business you are working, then you are in competition with everyone else who has a similar business.
 To find new customers and potential team members, investigate what your competitors are doing.
 There is nothing illegal or unethical about evaluating how a competitor markets her product or business opportunity.

-Assuming your competitors have a website, because in this era it’s pretty much a necessity, there are some statistics you need to gather about those competitors to get the information you need.
+Assuming your competitors have a website, because now days it’s pretty much a necessity, there are some statistics you need to gather about those competitors to get the information you need.

-Many direct selling companies offer replicated websites to their consultants, but these affiliate type sites are not sufficient for bringing in the kind of traffic that will widen your customer base.
-Invest in an external website, if permitted by your agreement, to showcase your business and get traffic.
+Many direct selling companies offer replicated websites to their consultants, but these affiliate type sites are generally not sufficient for bringing in the kind of traffic that will widen your customer base.
+Invest in an external website, if permitted by your agreement, to showcase your business, set yourself apart and get traffic.

 People love to read new tips and techniques to improve their own business (such as this article, for example!).
 Keeping a website updated with new content is a must if you want repeat traffic.
 Use PLR articles, content from article banks or hire a ghostwriter if you don’t fancy yourself much of a writer.

 Something often overlooked is just because you have signed up to sell products doesn’t mean that you have to sell every product in the catalog.
 Some will be better sellers than others depending on the preferences of your customer base.
 The business website you set up can be geared towards the segment of products that you’ve chosen – again, if you’re allowed to have an external retailing site.
 If a competitor focuses on a particular niche, see how she is accomplishing that.

 It is prudent to know what the competition is doing.
 If you want to be able to stay in the game, having this information is essential.
 Rest assured they will be looking at you.
 If you don’t believe me, set up a free Google Analytics account and see who visits your site.
 You might just be surprised (and flattered).